AMR-/Conservative-Q-Improvement/Readme.md

 ## More Information

-For a detailed explanation of CQI, please see [this paper](https://arxiv.org/abs/1907.01180)
+For a detailed explanation of CQI, please see [the paper "Conservative Q-Improvement: Reinforcement Learning for an Interpretable Decision-Tree Policy"](https://arxiv.org/abs/1907.01180)

 ## Usage